 "Tell me and I forget, show me and I remember, involve me and I understand."

-MOAD provides discussion-based, interactive tours of our museum to over 7,500 visitors a year.
+MoAD provides one hour facilitated tours for both children and adults at all developmental and cognitive levels.
 Tours are led by experienced tour guides who are trained to facilitate active conversations and encourage critical thinking skills.
-Tours include both the Permanent Exhibition as well as our Current Exhibition.
-This exhibition changes a few times a year so please check the website for more information about what is currently on view.
-Each tour is tailored to the ages of the visitors and includes age-appropriate interactive materials.
+Tours include some time with the Permanent Exhibits abut are primarily focused on the Current Exhibition (this exhibition changes a few times per year).
+Each tour is tailored to the ages of the visitors and include age-appropriate interactive materials.

 MoAD Youth Media Program